Understanding San Diego’s regulatory landscape: Tools and support for businesses

 Is your business considering expanding outside of the state or in need of assistance relocating or retaining jobs in California over the next five years?

 You may be eligible for up to $215 million in Cal Competes Tax Credit from the Governor’s Office of Business and Economic Development (GO-Biz).
-Applications for this round will be accepted from January 6 to 27.
+Applications for this last round will be accepted from now through March 10.*

 GO-Biz bases awards on several factors relative to the State of California, including: